Plasmodium falciparum: Pathogenicity

 The clinical symptoms of falciparum malaria are produced by the rupture and destruction of erythrocytes by the merozoites.
 High fever, called paroxysm, is the most basic indication.
 The fever has a characteristic cycle of hot stage, cold stage, and sweating stages.
 Since each erythrocytic schizogony takes a cycle of 48 hours, i.e., two days, the febrile symptom appears every third day.
 This is the reason the infection is classically named tertian malignant fever (tertian, a derivative of a Latin word that means "third").
 The most common symptoms are fever (>92% of cases), chills (79%), headaches (70%), and sweating (64%).
 Dizziness, malaise, muscle pain, abdominal pain, nausea, vomiting, mild diarrhea, and dry cough are also generally associated.
 High heart rate, jaundice, pallor, orthostatic hypotension, enlarged liver, and enlarged spleen are also diagnosed.

-The insoluble β-hematin crystal, haemozoin, produced from the digestion of haemoglobin of the RBCs is the main agent that affects body organs.
+The insoluble β-hematin crystal, haemozoin, produced from the digestion of haemoglobin of the red blood cells (RBCs) is the main agent that affects body organs.
 Acting as a blood toxin, haemozoin-containing RBCs cannot be attacked by phagocytes during the immune response to malaria.
-The phagocytes can ingest free haemozoins liberated after the rupture of RBCs by which they are induced to initiate chains of inflammatory reaction that results in increased fever.
+The phagocytes can ingest free haemozoins liberated after the rupture of RBCs by which they are induced to initiate chains of inflammatory reaction that result in increased fever.
 It is the haemozoin that is deposited in body organs such as the spleen and liver, as well as in kidneys and lungs, to cause their enlargement and discolouration.
 Because of this, haemozoin is also known as malarial pigment.

 Unlike other forms of malaria, which show regular periodicity of fever, falciparum, though exhibiting a 48-hour cycle, usually presents as irregular bouts of fever.
 This difference is due to the ability of P. falciparum merozoites to invade a large number of RBCs sequentially without coordinated intervals, which is not seen in other malarial parasites.
 P. falciparum is therefore responsible for almost all severe human illnesses and deaths due to malaria, in a condition called pernicious or complicated or severe malaria.
 Complicated malaria occurs more commonly in children under age 5, and sometimes in pregnant women (a condition specifically called pregnancy-associated malaria).
 Women become susceptible to severe malaria during their first pregnancy.
 Susceptibility to severe malaria is reduced in subsequent pregnancies due to increased antibody levels against variant surface antigens that appear on infected erythrocytes.
 But increased immunity in the mother increases susceptibility to malaria in newborn babies.